Minor in English

 Real-World Applications

-For instance, students in our writing internship class have interned at numerous organizations, including The Arc of Central Plains, Big Brothers Big Sisters, Ellis County Historical Society, and Sunflower Electric.
-This real-world experience enables students to apply their academic knowledge professionally, enhance their resumes, and build valuable industry connections.
+This minor prepares students for real-world applications by combining academic study with hands-on experience.
+For example, students in the writing internship course have worked with organizations such as The Arc of Central Plains, Big Brothers Big Sisters, Ellis County Historical Society, and Sunflower Electric Power Corporation.
+These internships allow students to apply their academic knowledge in professional settings, strengthen their resumes, and build valuable industry connections.

-Students often engage in service-learning projects, such as writing newspaper articles for CASA and the Foster Grandparents program or scripting for Smoky Hills Public Television's on-air auction.
-These projects provide practical experience and foster a sense of community involvement and social responsibility.
+Additionally, students participate in service-learning projects like writing newspaper articles for CASA and the Foster Grandparents Program or scripting for Smoky Hills Public Television’s on-air auction.
+These experiences provide practical skills while promoting community engagement and social responsibility.

 Stay Ahead of the Curve